RoshniRanaDS27/SQL_alchemy_ClimateDatabase_Hawaii_APP/README.md

 To do so, used the Flask to create routes as follows:

 1. /
+.
 Startted at the homepage.
+.
 Listed all the available routes.

 2. /api/v1.0/precipitation
+.
 Converted the query results from precipitation analysis (i.e. retrieve only the last 12 months of data) to a dictionary using date as the key and prcp as the value.
+.
 Returned the JSON representation of dictionary.

 3. /api/v1.0/stations
+.
 Returned a JSON list of stations from the dataset.

 4. /api/v1.0/tobs
+.
 Query the dates and temperature observations of the most-active station for the previous year of data.
+.
 Returned a JSON list of temperature observations for the previous year.

 5. /api/v1.0/<start> and /api/v1.0/<start>/<end>

-Returned a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range. for a specified start, calculated TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.
+.
+Returned a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.
+.
+For a specified start, calculated TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.
+.
 For a specified start date and end date, calculated TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

-#Note
+# Note
+.
 Joinned the station and measurement tables for some of the queries.
+.
 Used the Flask jsonify function to convert API data to a valid JSON response object.

-Repo Direction
+# Repo Direction
+.
 Created a new repository for this project called "sqlalchemy-challenge", Cloned the new repository(remote) to local by terminal.

-Inside my local Git repository, created a folder for "SurfsUp"
+.
+Inside my local Git repository, created a folder for "SurfsUp" .
 Added Jupyter notebook "climate_starter.ipynb" and python script for app "app.py" to this folder.
 This is the main script to run this analysis.
+.
 A Resources folder that contains the CSV files(Raw Data) and "hawaii.sqlite" i have used.
+.
 Pushed these changes to GitHub profile by bash terminal.